nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 The ONNX runtime version to use is the one delivered in the BSP.
 Any `pip install onnxruntime=="a different version"` would force the project to use a version non-compatible with Neutron.

 ---

+<a name="support"></a>
+## Support

+For more general technical questions, use the [NXP Community Forum Generative AI & LLMs](https://community.nxp.com/t5/Generative-AI-LLMs/bd-p/Generative-AI-LLMs).

+---

 <a name="release-notes"></a>
 ## Release Notes
 | Version | Description / Update                     | Date                         |